BassMastaCod/DAOModel/docs/getting_started.md

 DAO(Customer, db)
 ```

-> **NOTE:** You pass the Class to DAO, not an instance of the Class
+> **Note:** You pass the Class, not an instance of the Class, as the argument

 All the tedious coding is handled by the `DAO` class.
-It reads the definition of your model and provides methods for your standard CRUD operations for the database session.
+It reads the definition of your model and provides your standard CRUD operations methods for the database session.

 So there you have it, You now have a usable DAO layer for your model!
 Let's look at the full code: